PFAS levels are low in swimming spots in the province of Groningen

-Samples taken from swimming water locations
+Samples taken at swimming water locations

 Well below RIVM guidelines